moodle-an-hochschulen/moodle-theme_boost_union/README.md

 These capabilities are used to control who is allowed to edit a particular block region.
 By default, they are assigned to teachers, non-editing teachers and managers.

+### theme/boost_union:overridecourseheaderincourse

+This capability is used to control who is able to override the course header settings in a course (if this feature was enabled in the theme settings).
+By default, it is assigned to teachers and managers.

+### theme/boost_union:transfercourseheaderduringimport

+This capability is used to control who will trigger the transfer of a course header during course import.
+Controlling this by a capability is an option due to technical limitations, please see the "Backup & Restore" section in this file for details.
+By default, it is assigned to managers.

 Scheduled Tasks
 ---------------